Akado2009/k8s-team-crd/DEVELOPER.md

   func (c *Controller) Run(stopCh <-chan struct{}) {
   	// handle a panic with logging and exiting defer utilruntime.HandleCrash()
-  	// ignore new items in the queue but when all goroutines
+  	// ignore new items in the Queue but when all goroutines
-  	// have completed existing items then shutdown defer c.queue.ShutDown()
+  	// have completed existing items then shutdown defer c.Queue.ShutDown()

-  	c.logger.Info("Controller.Run: initiating")
+  	c.Logger.Info("Controller.Run: initiating")

-  	// run the informer to start listing and watching resources go c.informer.Run(stopCh)
+  	// run the informer to start listing and watching resources go c.Informer.Run(stopCh)

   	// do the initial synchronization (one time) to populate resources if !cache.WaitForCacheSync(stopCh, c.HasSynced) {
   		utilruntime.HandleError(fmt.Errorf("Error syncing cache"))
   		return
   	}
-  	c.logger.Info("Controller.Run: cache sync complete")
+  	c.Logger.Info("Controller.Run: cache sync complete")

   	// run the runWorker method every second with a stop channel wait.Until(c.runWorker, time.Second, stopCh)